 BIG DATA IN BIOLOGY SYMPOSIUM

-The 2nd Annual Symposium on Big Data in Biology (BDiB) will be held Friday May 16th, 2014, in NHB 1.720 on the UT campus.
-Hosted by the Center for Computational Biology and Bioinformatics and supported by the College of Natural Sciences Bioinformatics Initiative, this event showcases the excellent research done here at The University of Texas at Austin, including TACC (Texas Advanced Computing Center), that takes advantage of high throughput approaches, complex data and/or high performance computing.
+The 2nd Annual Symposium on Big Data in Biology (BDiB) was held Friday May 16th, 2014, in NHB 1.720 on the UT campus.
+Hosted by the Center for Computational Biology and Bioinformatics and supported by the College of Natural Sciences Bioinformatics Initiative, this event showcased the excellent research done here at The University of Texas at Austin, including TACC (Texas Advanced Computing Center), that takes advantage of high throughput approaches, complex data and/or high performance computing.

-The symposium will provide an ideal opportunity registered attendees from UT Austin and nearby institutions with an interest in computational biology, bioinformatics, and systems biology to interact.
-A poster session following the symposium will allow trainees to explain their work and facilitate fruitful exchanges.
-There will also be a breakout session during the lunch period to discuss such topics as: Big Data in Undergraduate Teaching, Industry Career Panel, and Big Data in Medicine.
+This annual symposium provides an ideal opportunity for registered attendees from UT Austin and nearby institutions with an interest in computational biology, bioinformatics, and systems biology to interact.
+A poster session follows the symposium and allows trainees to explain their work and facilitate fruitful exchanges.
+This year, there was a breakout session during the lunch period to discuss such topics as: Big Data in Undergraduate Teaching, Industry Career Panel, and Big Data in Medicine.

 2nd Annual Symposium on Big Data in Biology

 09:15 Opening remarks: Hans Hofmann (Director, Center for Computational Biology & Bioinformatics) Dan Stanzione (Acting Director, Texas Advanced Computing Center)

 Epidemics of the "common cold" and the dynamics of severe asthma exacerbations